She appears eminently sane. Logical. Cognizant.

-Running germs a close second was Mam’s groundless paranoia that her husband was straying.
-Da was the soul of fidelity, straight as an arrow.
-But Mam never stopped suspecting him, accusing him, interrogating him.
+Running germs a close second was Mam’s paranoia that her husband was straying.
+Mam never stopped suspecting him, accusing him, interrogating him.
 When my sisters and I went through puberty, Mam became convinced we had sexual designs on our own father.
-From lingerie to feminine hygiene products, and even menstrual blood, she convinced herself we were flaunting it all to get our father into our beds.
+From lingerie to feminine hygiene products, she convinced herself we were flaunting it all to get our father into our beds.
 It’s a belief she’s never gotten over.

 The root of Mam’s near insanity was her shear, pathological fear.
 Fear of life.
 Fear of bereavement.
 Fear of widowhood.
 Fear of germs.
 Fear of illness.
 Fear of danger.
 Fear of car accidents.
 Fear of rape.
 Fear of bankruptcy.
 Fear of meddlers.
 Fear of Peeping Toms.
 Fear of ‘leaving a paper trail’.
 Fear of gossip.
 Fear of abandonment.
 Fear of death.

 We’re all afraid.
 Life is tough and there are zero guarantees.
 We live with that fear, day in and day out, bearing up, ignoring it, doing our best, planning for the future, reaching out for help when necessary.
 But Mam gave in to her fears a long time ago, even though none of them have actually come true.
 She lives in her fears, entertains them, basks in them, preaches them to anyone who will listen.